jinelus/credinote/.antigravity/rules.md

 ## 2. Next.js Specific Rules (Strictly Enforced)

-- Never do a `async/await` in a page.tsx file.
-Use a component container to handle the async data, and call it with Suspense in the page.tsx file.
 - Don't use `<img>` elements; use the **Next.js `<Image>` component**.
 - Don't use `<head>` elements; use the **Next.js `metadata` API** or the `<title>` element directly in the component.
 - Don't import `next/document` outside of the root layout file.